Border control: Effects

+The direct cost of border control is hundreds of billions to the United States government alone.
+Although the indirect economic costs of migration restrictions are much less well studied than those of trade barriers, some economists estimate that the indirect economic cost of border controls cost many trillions of dollars and the size of the global economy could double if migration restrictions were lifted.
+Immigration can in some cases reduce wages or worsen economic life-cycle assessments.

+Global border controls have been associated with more than 63,000 border deaths since 2000, although scholars estimate that border deaths are significantly underestimated.
+Governments often blame unauthorized border crossers for taking excessive risks.
+Some unauthorized border crossers describe they choose dangerous methods of border crossing when safe and legal avenues are closed.
+In some cases, enforcement tactics have rerouted migrants to more dangerous routes with the stated goal to deter border crossers with the increased danger.
+Efforts to make unauthorized immigration more difficult may promote permanent settlement in place of earlier patterns of temporary migration.

 Internal border controls

 Internal border controls are measures implemented to control the flow of people or goods within a given country.
-Such measures take a variety of forms ranging from the imposition of border checkpoints to the issuance of internal travel documents and vary depending on the circumstances in which they are implemented.
-Circumstances resulting in internal border controls include increasing security around border areas (e.g. internal checkpoints in America or Bhutan near border regions), preserving the autonomy of autonomous or minority areas (e.g. border controls between Peninsular Malaysia, Sabah, and Sarawak; border controls between Hong Kong, Macau, and mainland China), preventing unrest between ethnic groups (e.g. Northern Ireland's peace walls, border controls in Tibet and Northeastern India), and disputes between rival governments (e.g. between the Republic of China and the People's Republic of China).
+Such measures take a variety of forms, ranging from the imposition of border checkpoints to the issuance of internal travel documents, and vary depending on the circumstances in which they are implemented.
+Circumstances resulting in internal border controls include increasing security around border areas (e.g., internal checkpoints in America or Bhutan near border regions), preserving the autonomy of autonomous or minority areas (e.g., border controls between Peninsular Malaysia, Sabah, and Sarawak; border controls between Hong Kong, Macau, and mainland China), preventing unrest between ethnic groups (e.g., Northern Ireland's peace walls, border controls in Tibet and Northeastern India), and disputes between rival governments (e.g., between the Republic of China and the People's Republic of China).

 During the COVID-19 pandemic, temporary internal border controls were introduced in jurisdictions across the globe.
-For instance, travel between Australian states and territories was prohibited or restricted by state governments at various points of the pandemic either in conjunction with sporadic lockdowns or as a stand-alone response to COVID-19 outbreaks in neighbouring states.
+For instance, travel between Australian states and territories was prohibited or restricted by state governments at various points of the pandemic, either in conjunction with sporadic lockdowns or as a stand-alone response to COVID-19 outbreaks in neighbouring states.
 Internal border controls were also introduced at various stages of Malaysia's Movement Control Order, per which interstate travel was restricted depending on the severity of ongoing outbreaks.
 Similarly, internal controls were introduced by national authorities within the Schengen Area, though the European Union ultimately rejected the idea of suspending the Schengen Agreement per se.